dojo/docs/dojo/hash.rst

  ..

 Encoding/Decoding
  dojo.hash automatically decodes the hash value when you use it as a getter.
 As a setter, it is up to the consumer to properly encode the pieces of input that should be encoded.
+Anything with HTML encoding (i.e. &amp;) must be encoded with encodeURIComponent before being passed into dojo.hash due to discrepancies between browsers (Firefox decodes HTML encoding automatically before setting the URL, IE does not).